AlonHor/pre-alert/README.md

 - [x] Detect and notify about isolated planes and abnormal movement clusters.
 - [x] Visualize aircraft positions and heatmap deviations.
 - [x] Implement audible alerts for detected anomalies.
-- [ ] Create a simple mobile app with push notification support.
+- [X] Create a simple mobile app with push notification support.
-- [ ] Deploy detection backend to a cloud environment.
+- [X] Deploy detection backend to a cloud environment.
 - [ ] Add support for configurable alert rules and thresholds.

-## How To Run
+## How To Run Locally

-In order to run the backend detection system you must have a program running to populate `current.json` with live aircraft positions.
+In order to run the backend detection system locally you must have a program running to populate `current.json` with live aircraft positions.
 This can be done using official APIs (e.g. "FlightRadar24" or "ADSBx").
 Once you do, simply run the python script by running `python main.py`.

 ## Contributing